Muhammad

 clueless PDP-led government of President Goodluck Jonathan, their countries

-would have been no better than the Syria of Bashar Al-Assad.
+would have been no better than the Syria of Bashar al-Assad.

 Boko Haram (BH)

 Indian friends) is something different.
-It would reveal the unfortunate fact
+It would reveal the unfortunate fact that Nigerians, especially in the north, live mainly at the mercy of Boko Haram.
+I

 really didn’t want to believe or even say that, but that’s what’s it.
 BH